MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ```

 ##### 2.4.5 Subtag: RESOLUTION
-Resolution (aka mass resolution or resolving power) is the smallest mass difference between two equal magnitude peaks so that the valley between them is a specified fraction of the peak height.
+Resolution (aka Mass Resolution or Resolving Power) is the smallest mass difference between two equal magnitude peaks so that the valley between them is a specified fraction of the peak height.

 Example:
 ```